-It helps alleviate anxiety and depression
+It helps alleviate anxiety and depression.

-More importantly, drinking enough water regularly has long-term benefits, such as lower susceptibility to anxiety and depression.
+More importantly, drinking enough water every day has long-term benefits, such as lower susceptibility to anxiety and depression.
 If you're nervous before a presentation or a report, drink water and breathe deeply.

-It makes you perform better on daily tasks
+It makes you perform better on daily tasks.

 Whether you're an athlete or an accountant, your brain and body need water to stay up and about.
 If you're feeling tired or hungry, gulp H2O, and you'll feel better.

-It gives your skin a better glow
+It gives your skin a better glow.

-You should hydrate and nourish the skin from within.
-No matter how much lotions you apply, if you remain dehydrated inside, the problem will eventually be visible on your skin.
-Aging is natural, but premature aging due to dehydration is one thing you can avoid.
+You should hydrate and nourish the skin from the inside.
+No matter how many lotions you apply, the problem will eventually be visible on your skin if you remain dehydrated inside.
+Aging is natural, but premature aging due to dehydration is something you can avoid.

 Drinking Water Is a Great Lifestyle Choice

 Start today and switch to healthier choices now.
 You're never too young or too old to go the right way.

 It jumpstarts your digestive system and may even help you achieve a trouble-free bowel movement.

 If you want to lose weight, one thing you can do is pre-fill your stomach with water before eating.
 This makes you eat less during mealtime.
-This way, you get fewer calories every meal
+This way, you get fewer calories every meal.

 Bring bottled water at work, in school, at the park, at the mall, at a concert or an outdoor event, and anywhere you go.
-That comes handy whenever you start feeling dry.
+That comes in handy whenever you start feeling dry.

 STEP 4: Make sure your water is safe.